 - You won’t find any flexibility with Instapage pricing.
-You either sign up for the Optimizing plan or do a custom one.
+You either sign up for the Building plan or do a custom one.

 - You will find the refund process difficult since you have to send an email to Instapage within 24 hours of subscribing to a plan.

-- You have to make adjustments to your landing pages for them to show up the way you want to on mobile devices.
+- You have to adjust your landing pages for them to appear the way you want them to on mobile devices.

 - You need to file a ticket whenever you run into issues.
 This might be less of a problem when you’re on a custom plan since you’ll have your own customer success manager to assist you.

-- You might want to consider other options if your focus is on developing landing pages for e-commerce.
+- You might want to consider other options, such as Shopify or Systeme.io if your focus is on developing landing pages for ecommerce.